aarondill/awesome/README.md

 - [xclip](https://github.com/astrand/xclip) for copying screenshots to clipboard package: xclip
 - [gnome-polkit] recommend using the gnome-polkit as it integrates nicely for elevating programs that need root access
 - [lxappearance](https://sourceforge.net/projects/lxde/files/LXAppearance/) to set up the gtk and icon theme
-- [flameshot](https://flameshot.org/) screenshot utility of choice, can be replaced by whichever you want, just remember to edit the `apps.lua` file
+- [flameshot](https://flameshot.org/) screenshot utility of choice, can be replaced by whichever you want, just remember to edit the `configuration/apps/default.lua` file
 - [pasystray](https://github.com/christophgysin/pasystray) Audio Tray icon for PulseAudio.
 Replace with another if not running PulseAudio.
 - [network-manager-applet](https://gitlab.gnome.org/GNOME/network-manager-applet) nm-applet is a Network Manager Tray display from GNOME.
 - [xcape](https://github.com/alols/xcape) xcape makes single taps of ctrl (or caps lock) emit an ESC code